paulohenriquepm/paulohenriquepm/README.md

 👋Hi!
 My name is Paulo Henrique and i'm a fullstack developer💻

-- 👨‍💻 Currently working at Icone Impresarial
+- 👨‍💻 Currently working at GeekHunter
-- 🛠 Studying and working with React, Node.js and React Native
 - 🌎 Brazil, Minas Gerais
 - 🧑 22 years old
 - 🌌 Passionate about science